- HMS Community Values

 The student will be notified in writing of the decision to place him or her on involuntary leave of absence [for medical reasons] and the reasons for the decision.
 The student may ask the Dean for Medical Education, in person or in writing, to reconsider the decision.
 If the student disputes any of the factual considerations underlying the decision, the Dean for Medical Education will refer the dispute to the Appeals Board of the Promotion and Review Board for fact finding.

 Students who have been placed on involuntary leave of absence [for medical reasons] and later request to return to HMS will be required to provide evidence that they are ready to resume their studies and academic responsibilities.
 Such evidence may include documentation of the student’s attempts to resolve the issues that led to his/her departure through written or verbal contact with the people from whom he/she has received care and/or employers.
-Consultation with the Harvard University Health Services (HUHS) may be required; such consultation will allow HUHS to advise HMS whether the medical condition that resulted in the behavior or threatening state is under control through treatment or no longer exists.
+Consultation with the Harvard University Health Services (HUHS) is required; such consultation will allow HUHS to advise HMS whether the medical condition that resulted in the behavior or threatening state is under control through treatment or no longer exists.
 Additional requirements may be put forth as needed.
 General guidelines for students taking a leave of absence will apply to these cases.